About the project

 Gradually, as he saw demonstrations on the conflict bridge, it all began to click for him and he “did a 360 degree turn in terms of universal connectedness,” according to the teacher.
 As he began to understand the process and practice of the habit-of-heart, his participation, learning, behavior and happiness shifted.
 As a result, he eagerly made one of the illustrations for the book Maureen would take to Liberia.
 He now feels connected to learning, to classmates and to the world.

-15 students received scholarship support to attend the after-school program
+10 students received scholarship support to attend the after-school program which successfully transitioned online

 28 families served from very diverse backgrounds.
 About 45 languges are spoken in the school.

 2021 Project Goals

-- Provide scholarship for 40 students to attend the program.
-Program has been in Tarzana for the past 19 years and the PTA is eager to continue.
+- Continue to provide scholarships for 40 students to attend the program.
+Program has been in Tarzana for the past 20 years and the PTA is eager to continue.